5 Proven Solutions to Divorce

+There are numerous causes and effects of divorce.
 According to DivorceStatistics.org, 40-50 percent of all first-time marriages will end in divorce.
-And although the reasons vary, some of the top ones include poor communication, financial strain, intimacy issues, built-up resentment, deep-rooted feelings of incompatibility and not being able to forgive.
+Although the reasons for divorce vary, some of the top reasons for divorce include poor communication, financial strain, intimacy issues, built-up resentment, deep-rooted feelings of incompatibility and not being able to forgive.
+Increased stress in a married and the inability of couples to work through their problems makes it very difficult for them to find ways to prevent divorce.
+Moreover, you need find what is the main reason for divorce before you seek out on how can divorce be prevented.

-For these reasons and so many others, it’s best to not look at divorce as an answer to a hurting marriage; to instead seek out other solutions to divorce.
-Here are five of them:
+For these reasons and so many others, it’s best to not look at divorce as an answer to a hurting marriage; to instead seek out ways on how to prevent divorce.
+Here are five that can help you find solutions to divorce and in turn avoid divorce:

 1. Go for counseling

-Out of all of the solutions to divorce that will be shared in this article, this may be the most effective one.
+Out of all of the ways in how to avoid divorce that will be shared in this article, this may be the most effective one.
 Unfortunately, there are a lot of couples who will wait until they feel totally hopeless within their relationship before even considering seeing a professional marriage counselor, but the reality is that it’s healthy for all couples to go at least a couple of times per year.
 That way, they can get tips and tools to either get viable remedies for the problems they are having or to make their marriage even stronger.
-Marriage counseling is proven to improve physical and emotional intimacy, increase communication and establish an overall better connection between spouses.
+Marriage counseling is proven to improve physical and emotional intimacy, increase communication and establish an overall better connection between spouses which enables you to find solutions to divorce.

 2. Talk about your needs